 View the course guide here.

 The following courses are offered at the middle school level:

 Middle School Art/Music Courses

 This program will introduce students to the elements and principles of design in art.
-Focus will be placed on basic concepts such as color theory, drawing techniques, printmaking, 3-D design, ceramics, and painting.
+The course will focus on basic concepts such as color theory, drawing techniques, printmaking, 3D design, ceramics, and painting.

 Middle School Dance

 This year-long course offers instruction in basic dance techniques, fitness fundamentals, movement qualities, and rhythm with an emphasis on creativity, and performance.
-MS Dance is open to both boys and girls and is particularly recommended for cheerleaders and other student athletes who wish to improve agility, flexibility and coordination.
-A short performance will take place in the Spring.
+Middle School Dance is open to both boys and girls and is particularly recommended for cheerleaders and other student athletes who wish to improve agility, flexibility and coordination.
+A short performance will take place in the spring.